aecay/Annotald/doc/user.rst

    :align: center

-Invoking the context menu on an individual case-bearing node (one of :data:`caseTags`) will allow that node’s case to be changed individually.
-Invoking it on a case-bearing phrase (one of :data:`casePhrases`) will change the case of all that node’s case-bearing daughters, without recursing too deeply.
+Invoking the context menu on an individual case-bearing node (one of :attr:`config.caseTags`) will allow that node’s case to be changed individually.
+Invoking it on a case-bearing phrase (one of :attr:`config.casePhrases`) will change the case of all that node’s case-bearing daughters, without recursing too deeply.

-.. _search:
+.. _searching:

 Searching
 ~~~~~~~~~